mousepawmedia/devdocs/network/source/guides/building.rst

     │   ├── obj (*) ← Temporary build stuff.
     │   ├── src ← The library's implementation files (.cpp).
     │   ├── CMakeLists.txt ← The CMake build instructions for the library.
-    │   ├── library.cbp ← The CodeBlocks project for the library.
     │   └── Makefile ← The Makefile that automatically runs CMake.
     ├── library-tester ← The library tester.
     │   ├── bin (*) ← The compiled tester.